m1a2d3d4y5/PracticeTest/README.md

 )WITH (PAD_INDEX = OFF, STATISTICS_NORECOMPUTE = OFF, IGNORE_DUP_KEY = OFF, ALLOW_ROW_LOCKS = ON, ALLOW_PAGE_LOCKS = ON, OPTIMIZE_FOR_SEQUENTIAL_KEY = OFF) ON [PRIMARY]
 ) ON [PRIMARY]
 GO

-We have followed Code First Approach
-This is the query u have to create the table
+I have used this query to make the table and used CODE FIRST Approach using MVC Clean Architecture.